holgergp/mvnJest/README.md

 ## TODO
 - Make the build process more streamlined
-- Write some actual tests :)
+- Add some more tests, maybe mocking.